 Vitamin B is actually a group of vitamins, all water soluble:

 And we are finally done with the vitamin B complex!
-Let’s move on to the next and last water soluble vitamin.
+Let’s move on to the next and also last

 Vitamin C is as important to dogs as it is to humans.
-It is needed for the synthesis of collagen, the most abundant protein in the dog’s body.
-It is the main structural protein, in blood vessels, skin, muscles, tendons and bowels.
+It’s needed for the synthesis of collagen, the most abundant protein in the dog’s body.
+It’s the main structural protein, in blood vessels, skin, muscles, tendons and bowels.
+It’s what makes skin elastic and strong.
+It’s also an important antioxidant.
+Vitamin C is as important to dogs as it is to humans.
+It’s needed for the synthesis of collagen, the most abundant protein in the dog’s body.
+It’s the main structural protein, in blood vessels, skin, muscles, tendons and bowels.
 It’s what makes skin elastic and strong.
 It’s also an important antioxidant.

 Dogs have a huge advantage over people when it comes to vitamin C, since they can produce it themselves in the liver.
 That’s how wolves only feeding on meat can still thrive!
 This also means that dog food do not have to contain vitamin C, and it is indeed not included it in AAFCO’s nutrient profile for dogs.